Croatia What to visit

 Accommodation in Croatia

-What to visit in Croatia?
+Croatia 7 Day Itinerary: What to visit in Croatia

-Day 1: Rijeka – Rovinj – Pula – Rijeka (3h20; 240 km)
+• 🚗 Driving time: 3h30 (240 km); Rijeka – Rovinj – Pula – Rijeka

 » Rovinj

-💡 EXTRA TIP: The historic centre area is entirely pedestrianised so if you are travelling by car, you should leave it outside the historic centre.
+💡 EXTRA TIP: The historic centre area is entirely pedestrianised, so if you are travelling by car, you should leave it outside the historic centre.
 There are several car parks available.

 Croatia What to Visit Rovinj

-From there you can head towards another cute street (Grisia Street), passing by the Balbi Arch.
+From there, you can head towards another cute street (Grisia Street), passing by the Balbi Arch.
 This was undoubtedly my favourite street in the city.

 Croatia What to Visit Rovinj

-We continue the route towards the Cathedral of St Euphemia, where it is possible to climb the bell tower.
+Continue the route towards the Cathedral of St Euphemia, where it is possible to climb the bell tower.
 From there, we return to the starting point by passing another must-see street in Rovinj – Bregovita Street.

 💡 EXTRA TIP: If you have some extra time, you can also choose to visit Monte beach (one of the closest to the historic centre) or the Punta Corrente forest park.